The Inward Investment and International Taxation Review: Canada

 Acquisition structures, restructuring and exit charges

 Typically, but not universally, a Canadian corporation will be established to acquire a Canadian target.
-This approach facilitates the deduction of interest expense associated with the acquisition financing against the target's earnings through a post-acquisition merger of the acquirer and target.
-Secondly, a non-resident acquirer typically wants to establish cross-border paid-up capital to maximise the opportunity to repatriate funds free of Canadian withholding tax.
+This approach may facilitate the deduction of interest expense associated with the acquisition financing against the target's earnings through a post-acquisition merger of the acquirer and target.
+Second, a non-resident acquirer typically wants to establish cross-border paid-up capital to maximise the opportunity to repatriate funds free of Canadian withholding tax.
 Finally, in certain circumstances, the acquirer will be able to 'bump' the tax cost of the target's non-depreciable capital property to fair market value.
 This may facilitate a sale, or a distribution to the foreign parent, of the asset free of Canadian tax.

 On the other hand, paid-up capital may be reduced where a Canadian-resident corporation controlled by a non-resident corporation uses capital, retained earnings or borrowed funds to make an investment in a foreign affiliate (or in a Canadian corporation that derives 75 per cent or more of its value from foreign affiliates) under Canada's FAD rules.
 If the investment in the foreign affiliate exceeds the paid-up capital, the excess may be deemed a dividend paid to the non-resident controller.